nansencenter/DAPPER/docs/dev_guide.md

 ## Writing documentation

-The documentation is built with `mkdocs`.
-Try it with
+The documentation is built with `mkdocs` and should be written in [markdown syntax](https://www.markdownguide.org/cheat-sheet/).
+You can preview the rendered html docs by running

 ```sh
 mkdocs serve